-Stage (Jazz) Band II - Levels 3-4 Grades 10-12

-Prerequisite(s): Stage (Jazz) Band I audition and instructor permission
+Stage (Jazz) Band II - Levels 3-4 Grades 10-12 One credit/One year Prerequisite(s): Stage (Jazz) Band I audition and instructor permission

 Stage (Jazz) Band II is a continuation of Stage (Jazz) Band I with an increased emphasis on stylistic aspects and improvisational skills.
 Public performances and participation in activities with a level of difficulty of 3 or higher, on a scale of 1 to 6, will be used as part of assessment.